 We all have an inner critic hanging out inside our heads that makes itself known every so often.
-Chances are that the inner critic says things about you that are far harsher than you would ever say about yourself.
+Chances are that the inner critic says things about you that are far harsher than you would ever say about anyone else.

 Acceptance and commitment therapy (ACT) and compassion-focused therapy (CFT) both pay quite a bit of attention to self-criticism.
-One of the exercises sometimes used in ACT is to come up with a job description for your inner critic.
+One ACT exercise is to come up with a job description for your inner critic.
 What skills does it have?
-What are its day to day job tasks?
-What are its working hours?
+What are its day-to-day job tasks, and what are its working hours?
 Is it expected to work overtime?

 The Compassionate Mind Foundation has a Forms of Self-Criticising/Attacking and Self-Reassuring Scale that you can try to see how strong your inner critic is.
 Actually scoring it is a bit labour-intensive, as there are three subscales (reassured, inadequate, and hated self), but you’ll get a pretty clear idea of your pattern just by going through and answering the questions.

 I don’t have a particularly intrusive inner critic.
-While that may seem surprising given that I have depression, in my case the role of my inner critic has a lot more to do with my personality than my illness.
-I didn’t have my first episode of depression until I was 27, by which point my inner critic was relegated to the backseat.
+While that may seem surprising given that I have depression, in my case, the role of my inner critic has a lot more to do with my personality than my illness.
+My first episode of depression didn’t happen until I was 27, by which point my inner critic was relegated to the backseat.

 I think that had a great deal to do with how I was raised.
 Other than occasional flare-ups of my dad’s temper, things chugged along quite smoothly in the Peterson household.
 I received positive feedback from my parents, and they were very responsive and available.
-Even in high school when I felt very different from the “in crowd”, I didn’t tend to interpret that as there being something fundamentally wrong with me.
+Even in high school, when I felt very different from the “in crowd”, I didn’t tend to interpret that as something being fundamentally wrong with me.

-My years of university were a very positive experience, and I started to really solidify my adult personality.
+My years of university were a very positive experience, and during that time, I started to really solidify my adult personality.
 I was comfortable with myself, and I liked how I was living my life.

 When there are situational problems, I’m more likely to attribute those to external factors rather than blaming myself.
 In a way that’s good, but it can also lead to a sense of powerlessness.

 I’ll also experience distress sometimes over my functional ability.
 However, I attribute that to the illness rather than see it as a failing of my core self.
-I’m fairly forgiving, as I know I’m far from perfect but have no expectations of perfection.
-I’m also okay with not being “normal”, as in general I prefer quirky to “normal”.
+I’m fairly self-forgiving, as I know I’m far from perfect but have no expectations of perfection.
+I’m also okay with not being “normal”, as, in general, I prefer quirky to “normal”.

-I know that a lot of people have a very loud and persistent self-critic, so I feel lucky that I do not.
+I know that many people have a very loud and persistent self-critic, so I feel lucky that I don’t.
 A lot of it has to do with my upbringing, but I think it also helps that I had a solid chunk of time being well as an adult.
-When thinking patterns changed when I got sick, I had a “normal” frame of reference to evaluate against.
+When my thinking patterns changed when I got sick, I had a “normal” frame of reference to evaluate against.

 Does your inner critic cause a lot of problems for you?
 Is there anything that helps keep it in check?